 Ever wanted to know how to grow radishes?
-Radishes are one of the most popular ingredients in most salads and veggie trays – and for good reason.
-They’re extremely nutritious and quite easy to grow.
-Some of the fastest-growing radish varieties can mature in as little as three weeks.
+Radishes are one of the most popular root vegetables in most salads, veggie trays, and stir-fries – and for a good reason.
+They’re extremely nutritious and easy to grow in the vegetable garden.
+Some of the fastest-growing radish varieties mature in as little as three weeks.

 Radishes: Quick Care Guide

 |Common Name||Radish, daikon, and an extremely wide variety of individual cultivar names|